Aayush-Gangwar/Voice_Assistant/README.md

     ├── requirements.txt    # all dependencies of the program

 - The code structure if pretty simple.
 The code is completely modularized and is highly customizable.

+## Future Improvements
+- Generalized conversations can be made possible by incorporating Natural Language Processing
+- Addying more languages with english
+- GUI can be made more nicer to look at and functional
+- More functionalities can be added.